psmass/DDS-Data-model-Example/Sensors/c++/README.md

     %NDDSHOME%\bin\rtiddsgen.bat -convertToIdl -d idl ..\model\SensorInfo.xml
     ```

-- src - Contains the sensor_publisher.cxx and sensor_subscriber.cxx were originally generated as examples but have been modified and therefore should not be deleted.
+- src - Contains the sensor_publisher.cxx and sensor_subscriber.cxx that were originally generated as examples but have been modified and therefore should not be deleted.

 - src/generated - Contains the type files generated from the IDL.